 Glossary of Key Terms in Health Care Reform

-Health care reform is complex and some of the terms and concepts may be unfamiliar.
+Health Care Law is complex, and some of the words and concepts may be unfamiliar.
 Here are some of the more frequently used terms and their definitions.

 Actuarial value — Actuarial value is the average share of total health spending on essential health benefits paid for by the plan.
 The Metallic Tier levels are grouped by Actuarial Value.